 The Council has no shareholdings that are material and is not exposed to fluctuations in the share prices as they are unquoted.
-The shareholdings represent the participation in ARP Trading Limited.
-See Note 30 - Related Parties for further information.

 Market Risk - Foreign Exchange Risk

 The Council has no financial assets or liabilities denominated in foreign currencies and thus has no exposure to loss arising from movements in exchange rates.